Manukau Tramping Club

 Description

 Camp for 2 nights in the picturesque Karangahake Gorge.
 We will do a mixture of day tramps in the area.
-Refer to Ngatira for details and contact leader to book in.
+Refer Ngatira & 17/01/2026 email for details.

 Description

 Camp for 2 nights in the picturesque Karangahake Gorge.
 We will do a mixture of day tramps in the area.
-Refer to Ngatira for details and contact leader to book in.
+Refer Ngatira & 17/01/2026 email for details.

 Saturday 14th February 2026